To become a candidate for certification and registration, you must demonstrate good moral character. Learn more about our ethics requirements.

 If you can't obtain records from the Clerk of Court or your attorney, we'll accept a notarized statement attesting to the charge, sentence, and status or completion of court conditions.How do I report someone else who I think has an ethics violation?

 If you see another R.T. engaging in questionable behavior, it’s important to report the activity to ARRT.
 When R.T.s violate the ARRT Standards of Ethics, they could be putting current and future patients in danger.
-The right thing to do is to report the incident using our Ethics Violation Report Form or call our Ethics Requirements Department at 651.687.0048, ext.
-8580.
+The right thing to do is to report the incident using our Ethics Violation Report Form or call our Ethics Requirements Department at 651.687.0048.
+Choose the option for ethics information.

 Each case is unique and requires an outcome appropriate to the offense.
 We can’t say which, if any, sanction we'll impose until we’ve conducted a full review.
 Learn more about each type of sanction.How can I get a sanction removed?

 When we impose a sanction, we won’t consider vacating it for a specified period of time—typically three years.
 At the end of that time, you may submit a written request asking the Ethics Committee to remove the sanction.
-Contact our Ethics Department at 651.687.0048, ext.
-8580 to learn more.
+To learn more, contact our Ethics Department at 651.687.0048.
+Choose the option for ethics information.